 Capture log data into a file

 The capturing of log data is done using the Parameter Setting Tool.
 Make sure the X45e unit is connected via the parameter cable and the network setting is set to X45e -> B-Bus.
+The hardware version with Ethernet has to be connected via USB cable and the network setting is set to X45e -> USB.
 Then a Scan network process has to be performed and the node in focus has to be selected.
-Next step is to click on the the Logging tab under the Activities command and Tools menu.
+Next step is to open the menu Tools -> Activities -> Logging.

-It is recommended to run a calibration procedure every time a logging should be performed.
+It is recommended to run a calibration procedure every time a logging should be performed (CAN-Bus hardware version).
 Every individual parameter cable (Kvaser) is a bit unique and has to be synchronized with the PST tool.
 These settings are not remembered by the software and is because of this needed to perform this calibration every time the logging page is opened.
 When the button is pressed the window below appears for some seconds.
 When this window disappears the calibration process is completed.

 Binary log signals